mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   Diagnostics
     -   Class Non Dynamic Member Check: Check whether non-dynamic members of a class exist when lexing
     -   Params Check: Check that the function call has the correct number of arguments
+-   Formatter: Options for how to format a file. v1 and v2 formatters have their own settings.
 -   Warn
     -   Var Unset: Display a warning when referencing an unassigned variable.
 Changes take effect after restart.
     -   Local Same As Global: Display warnings for each undeclared local variable that has the same name as a global variable.
 Changes take effect after restart.